Transaction basics

 - Either

-number(card PAN) ornetwork_tokenmust be provided (mutually exclusive) expiry_month: Two-digit month (01-12)expiry_year: Four-digit year (YYYY)cryptogram: Required for 3DS authenticationauthentication_type: Currently only3DSis supported (defaults to3DS)
+number(card PAN) ornetwork_tokenmust be provided (mutually exclusive) expiry_month: Two-digit month (01-12)expiry_year: Four-digit year (YYYY)cryptogram: Required for authenticated/tokenized 3DS flows (directly or injected fromthree_d_secure_session_id)authentication_type: Currently only3DSis supported

 Tokenized payments